Shevchenkove, Shevchenkove settlement hromada, Kupiansk Raion, Kharkiv Oblast

-Shevchenkove (Шевченкове, [ʃeu̯ˈt͡ʃɛnkowe]) is an urban-type settlement in Ukraine in Kupiansk Raion, Kharkiv Oblast.
+Shevchenkove (Шевченкове, [ʃeu̯ˈt͡ʃɛnkowe]) is a rural settlement in Kupiansk Raion, Kharkiv Oblast, Ukraine.
 It hosts the administration of Shevchenkove settlement hromada, one of the hromadas of Ukraine.
 Population:

 The main railway station in Schevchenkove is Schevchenkove-South.

 History

 It started in 1896 as a village named Bulacelovka after the owner of that land, Bulacel.
 It was located in Kharkov Governorate of the Russian Empire.

 A local newspaper is published here since February 1935.

 During World War II it was under German occupation from February 1942 to February 1943.

 Shevchenkove has been considered an urban-type settlement since 1957.

 In January 1989 the population was 7,856 people, by January 2013 the population was 7,100 people, and by January 2018 the population was 6,875 people.
+In February 2024, the population was about 4 thousand people, which was 60% of the pre-war population.

-The settlement contains a railway station and a three-star hotel, the Kharkov.
+The settlement contains a railway station and a three-star hotel, the Kharkiv.

 Until 18 July 2020, Shevchenkove was the administrative center of Shevchenkove Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kharkiv Oblast to seven, and the area of Shevchenkove Raion was merged into Kupiansk Raion.

-During the 2022 Russian invasion of Ukraine, Russian forces captured Shevchenkove on March 11, 2022, and was liberated by Ukrainian forces about 6 months later on September 8.
+Shevchenkove was occupied by Russian forces on 26 February 2022, during the Russian invasion of Ukraine.
+After over six months of occupation, the Ukrainian military recaptured the settlement on 7 September 2022.

+Until 26 January 2024, Shevchenkove was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Shevchenkove became a rural settlement.